What is the Whale Warning Flag

 Flag distribution 2020 - 2024

-Since 2020 whale warning flags have been available through a growing variety of partners.
+Since 2020 whale warning flags have been available through a growing network of partners.
 Recreational boaters have been able to pick up flags at the regional boat shows, at local dock talks, through boating events, and directly from San Juan County and other partners.
 This is all thanks to the Washington State Parks Boating Program making the flags available for no cost.

 These groups and organizations are partnering in, or supporting the Whale Warning Flag project.